bio-org-au/tree-services-plugin/README.md

+This has been moved into the services directly - and is no longer used.

 This is a grails plugin for the NSL project that provides the "tree" services for the classification trees.
 It forms part of the NSL services project.